IBM-Bluemix-Docs/certificate-manager/faq.md

 {: #email-notifications}
 {: faq}

-Callback and Slack notifications only are supported.
+Only Callback and Slack notifications are supported.

 ## Can I version control my certificates?
 {: #certificate-versioning}